-- Long term severely restricted mobility for example, circumstances requiring the daily use of significant physical aids such as a wheelchair. - Long term medical condition resulting in severely restricted mobility due to pain and/or extreme tiredness for example, juvenile arthritis. - Long term medical condition resulting in restrictive mobility leading to serious health and safety risks for example, certain types of epilepsy or life threatening heart defects. - A sensory impairment resulting in severely restricted mobility for example, where a child is effectively without the use of sight. - A child has a disability leading to significant social, and / or emotional immaturity in comparison with other children of his / her age.
-This may mean a child's behaviour leaves them extremely vulnerable in social settings - for example, a child with Asperger's Syndrome who has very little awareness of personal danger

-• A child with severe learning difficulties who has an inability to manage the complexity of the process with safety or demonstrates constant challenging behaviour suggesting that this child cannot make an accompanied journey.

-27. Transport provision in very limited circumstances may operate to suit a reduced timetable and professional advice and evidence would be needed to support this.

-28. There is no guarantee that siblings of a child with transport provided on these grounds will be eligible to transport.
+- A sensory impairment resulting in severely restricted mobility for example, where a child is effectively without the use of sight. - A child has a disability leading to significant social, and / or emotional immaturity in comparison with other children of his / her age.
+This may mean a child's behaviour leaves them extremely vulnerable in social settings - for example, a child with Autistic Spectrum Condition who has very little awareness of personal danger - A child with severe learning difficulties who has an inability to manage the complexity of the process with safety or demonstrates constant challenging behaviour suggesting that this child cannot make an accompanied journey. - 26.
+Transport provision (for eligible children) in very limited circumstances may operate to suit a reduced timetable and professional advice and evidence would be needed to support this. - 27.
+There is no guarantee that siblings of a child with transport provided on these grounds (Para 22) will be eligible to transport.
 Applications for siblings to travel with the eligible child should be made in the usual way.
-If the sibling is not eligible but receives a surplus seat place on the same vehicle, please note that this transport will not automatically continue after the transport requirements for the child with the additional needs leaves, or run if this child is ill or excluded from school.
+If the sibling is not eligible but receives a surplus seat place on the same vehicle, please note that this transport will not automatically continue after the transport requirements for the child with the additional needs leaves or run if this child is ill or excluded from school.
 If the seat on an available vehicle is required by another eligible child, the surplus seat may be withdrawn at short notice.